boogerlad/deleteme/about.md

 * http://www.newgrounds.com/audio/listen/496508
 * http://www.newgrounds.com/audio/listen/516927
 * Windows 7 sample music LOL
+* hey arnold

 ### Games
 I have no time to play games but I like portal, street fighter, and am really excited for https://www.youtube.com/watch?v=zdl6N42q2m0
-One day when I am rich and have successfully taken over the world I will have many playthroughs recorded losslessly with Lagarith with my super awesome Intel DC P3700.
+One day when I am rich and have successfully taken over the world I will have many playthroughs and speedruns recorded losslessly with Lagarith with my super awesome Intel DC P3700.
 Need dat bandwidth mayne.
 I also hold the world record for Trauma Center: Under the Knife - X3: Triti.
 Unfortunately, it was unrecorded.
 Believe what you want.
 Caffeine does amazing things.
 I'm super excited for CMT SPV3 as well.

+### Anime and shows